 How It Works

 The rider switch program is available at select Disney World theme park attractions.
-Approach the cast member at the FastPass+ or main entrance of the attraction you want to ride.
+Ask the cast member at the FastPass+ or main entrance of the attraction you want to ride.
 Some rides will do a rider switch even though they do not have a FastPass+ option.
 Let the cast member know you want to do a rider switch, and you will be issued a special paper ticket.
 The first rider will need to wait in the line, but the second rider will not.

 Who Can Use It